infertux/infertux.github.io/source/_posts/2012-03-25-hello-world.markdown

 stuff.

-It happens that [Octopress](https://github.com/imathis/octopress) seems to be a sweat blog engine which fits me quite well so I'll give it a try.
+It happens that [Octopress](https://github.com/imathis/octopress) seems to be a sweet blog engine which fits me quite well so I'll give it a try.

 ![Octopress logo](/images/posts/2012-03-25-hello-world/octopress-logo.png)